geokfong/RNAseq/README.md

 I used mamba to set up my environments, such as
 `mamba create -n RNASeq -c bioconda fastqc star sra-tools trimmomatic samtools bedtools`

-## Pipeline Steps
+## Steps
-The pipeline performs the following steps for each sample:
+The script performs the following steps for each sample:
 1. Download Sequencing Data: Uses **fastq-dump** to download the sample data.
 2. Quality Control: Runs **FastQC** to assess the quality of the raw reads.
 3. Trimming Reads: Utilizes **Trimmomatic** to trim raw reads and remove adapter sequences.